Rotatable Antenna-Empowered Wireless Networks: A Tutorial: Introduction

 \subsection{Objective, Contribution, and Organization}

-Given the significant potential of RA for unlocking new DoFs with low hardware complexity, this paper provides a comprehensive tutorial on the fundamentals, implementation, and recent advances of RA-empowered wireless networks.
-Specifically, it covers the mathematical framework for antenna/array rotation and channel modeling, the main design challenges for RA-enabled systems, hardware implementation architectures, proof-of-concept prototypes, and emerging application scenarios.
+Given the significant potential of RA for unlocking new DoFs with low hardware complexity, this paper provides a comprehensive tutorial on the fundamentals, implementation, and recent advances of RA‑empowered wireless networks.
+Specifically, it covers the mathematical framework for antenna/array rotation and channel modeling, the main design challenges for RA‑enabled systems, hardware implementation architectures, proof‑of‑concept prototypes, and emerging application scenarios.
 Our objective is to establish a solid theoretical and practical foundation for researchers in this field and to inspire future investigations.